vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 ### AppLiveView Dependencies

-Application workloads require actuator endpoints to report metrics from within the application back to `appliveview` and viewable from the Tanzu Application Platform GUI portal.
+Application workloads require actuator endpoints to report metrics from within the application back to `appliveview`, and viewable from the Tanzu Application Platform GUI portal.

 ## Supply Chain Security Tools (SCST) - Scan